 Big Kev’s Wisdom Report

-With over 46 years of cycle & triathlon racing experience I find myself on many occasions sharing some form of wisdom with my fellow riders.
-This will be my personal opinion & wisdom covering many spectrums.
+With over 46 years of cycle and triathlon racing experience, I find myself on many occasions sharing some wisdom with my fellow riders.
+This will be my personal opinion and wisdom covering a wide range of issues.

-As we all know riding a triathlon or time trial is very different to cycling racing.
-So I would like to share what was told to me many years ago from a NZ Olympic 100ks time trial team cyclist named Stephen Cox.
+As we all know, riding a triathlon or time trial is very different to cycling racing.
+So I would like to share what I was told many years by a New Zealand Olympic 100ks time trial team cyclist named Stephen Cox.

 Race hard, race smart

 It’s not about speed, he said but more about your average speed.
 On that note, his advice was to find a 5ks flat course where you ride out 5ks into the wind to warm up.
 Then turn and ride back with a tail wind at a higher average speed than you would normally face.

 Repeat the course 4 or 6 times to start with, so that’s 6 x easy and 6 x at a high tempo, at the same average speed each time.
 The three key elements here are average speed, higher than normal cadence 90 to 110, and 75 to 80% max heart rate.
 Once you have carried out this course of training one day a week over a month or so, you will start to find a balance in speed/cadence/heart beat that works for you, no matter your age or fitness.